mrsteele/angular2-express-starter/README.md

 ## A simple Angular2 Excercise

-I have forked a Angular2 starter kit and performed a simple exercise.
+I have forked an Angular2 starter kit and performed a simple exercise.
 You will find the original `README.md` below.
-Use it to run the app locally.

-## Simple instructions
+## Simple Instructions

 Follow these simple instructions to run this repository.

-1. Clone this repo.
+1. Clone the repo.
 2. run `npm i`.
 3. run `npm run start`.
+4. Navigate to `http://localhost:4002` (unless you have a PORT env variable declared).

 The original `README.md` contents are below.